Poland Bars Hungarian Envoy From EU Presidency Opening - UrduPoint

 Facing corruption charges and an arrest warrant, Romanowski had fled Poland for Hungary, which is governed by PiS ally Viktor Orban, and was granted political asylum there.

-"Following the situation around Romanowski, Minister Sikorski sent a note to the Hungarian ambassador saying he was not a welcome guest" at the Polish EU presidency opening gala, Poland's deputy European affairs minister Magdalena Sobkowiak-Czarnecka told the TVP state broadcaster.
+"Following the situation around Romanowski, Minister Sikorski sent a note to the Hungarian ambassador saying he was not a welcome guest" at the gala to launch Warsaw's presidency of the European Union, Poland's deputy European affairs minister Magdalena Sobkowiak-Czarnecka told the state broadcaster TVP.

-Hungarian Foreign Minister Peter Szijjarto called the decision "pathetic and childish", according to a statement sent to AFP.
+Hungarian Foreign Minister Peter Szijjarto called the decision "pathetic and childish", in a statement sent to AFP.

+The gala to mark Poland's holding of the six-month rotating EU presidency -- under the slogan "Security, Europe!" -- took place on Friday evening in Warsaw.

-Polish Prime Minister Donald Tusk and European Council President Antonio Costa are expected to attend the event held in Warsaw as Poland replaces Hungary at the bloc's helm for a six-month rotating presidency.
+Polish Prime Minister Donald Tusk and European Council President Antonio Costa delivered speeches at the event.

+Tusk stressed how important "security, competitiveness, innovation, imagination, courage (and) good leadership" were for Europe.

+"We know that these are all our sources of strength," he added.

 Ties between Warsaw and Budapest have soured since Poland's October 2023 legislative elections, which ousted the PiS government from power and ushered in the pro-European coalition led by Tusk.